 - What percentage of your overall assets should be invested in a bond ladder?

-- What are the alternatives to a bond ladder (annuities, stocks, mutual funds, bond funds, CD ladders and more) and are they better for your particular situation?
+- What are the alternatives to a bond ladder (annuities, stocks, mutual funds, bond funds, CD ladders, and more) and are they better for your particular financial situation?

-You can play with different variables in the NewRetirement retirement planning calculator to see how different rates of returns and access to cash might impact your overall plan.
-However, if you are intrigued by bond ladders, you might want to also discuss the strategy with a financial advisor who may be able to help you assess whether it is a good fit for your finances or not.
-An advisor could also advise you on how to best set it up and manage it over time.
+You can play with different variables in the NewRetirement retirement planning calculator, to see how different rates of returns and access to cash might impact your overall plan.
+However, if you are intrigued by bond ladders, you might want to also discuss the strategy with a financial advisor who may be able to help you assess whether or not it is a good fit for your finances.
+A financial advisor can also advise you on how to best set it up and manage it over time.